QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: QPET Design Details

 \subsection{Computing Point-wise Error Bounds with Univariate QoI}

-We formulate the optimization of the error-bounded lossy compression with point-wise QoI as follows.
-For each data point $x_i$ in the input data, given a (initial) global error bound $\epsilon_g$, a QoI function $f$, and a QoI error threshold $t$, we need to find the optimized point-wise error bound $\epsilon_i$ of $x_i$ from the following problem:
+Regarding the point-wise error-bound computation, we first visit the univariate QoI cases and then extend it to multivariate QoI functions.
+We formulate the optimization of the error-bounded lossy compression with univariate QoI as follows.
+For each data point $x_i$ in the input data, given a global error bound $\epsilon_g$, a QoI function $f$, and a QoI error threshold $t$, we need to find the optimized point-wise error bound $\epsilon_i$ of $x_i$ from the following problem:

-Eq.~\ref{eq:pwqoi} guarantees that compressing $x_i$ with error bound $\epsilon_i$ can both bound the global data and QoI errors with required thresholds.
+Eq.~\ref{eq:pwqoi} guarantees that compressing $x_i$ with error bound $\epsilon_i$ can bound both the global data and QoI errors with required thresholds.
 Meanwhile, it is maximized to optimize the data compression ratio.
 We can optimize this compression task if we can solve $\epsilon_i$ effectively from Eq.~\ref{eq:pwqoi}.
 When the QoI function $f$ has a simple format, such as linear, quadratic, or simply logarithmic, Eq.~\ref{eq:pwqoi} may also have analytical solutions \cite{jiao2022toward}.
 However, analytical solutions have limitations: their existence and computational efficiency depend highly on the QoIs.
 Each analytical solution is customized for a separate QoI, and the computation method cannot be extended to generalized QoIs.
 To this end, our work proposes a numerical solution that provides a generalized and efficient approximation method for $\epsilon_i$ with a wide range of QoI formats.
 Specifically, as long as $f$ is second-order differentiable (any elementary function is infinitely differentiable), when computing $\epsilon_i$ for data point $x_i$, we will use its second-order Taylor expansion $f_2(x'_i) = f(x_i) + f^{\prime}(x_i)(x'_i-x_i)+\frac{f^{\prime\prime}(x_i)}{2}(x'_i-x_i)^2$ to estimate the QoI value at the decompressed data $x'_i$.
 In particular, this Taylor expansion with the third-order remainder is:

 where $\xi$ is a specific value in the interval $[x_i, x'_i]$ (or $[x'_i, x_i]$ if $x'_i < x_i$.
 Given the error bound $\epsilon_i$ which ensures $x'_i \in [x_i-\epsilon_i, x_i+\epsilon_i]$ and assuming $f^{\prime\prime\prime}(x)$ is bounded in $[x_i-\epsilon_i, x_i+\epsilon_i]$ by $|f^{\prime\prime\prime}(x)| \leq M$, the remainder $\frac{f^{\prime\prime\prime}(\xi)}{3!}(x-x_0)^3$ would be smaller than $\frac{M^3}{6}\epsilon_i^3$, i.e. $|f_2(x'_i)-f(x_i)| \leq \frac{M^3}{6}\epsilon_i^3$.
 With $f_2$, we can efficiently compute a good estimation for the best-fit $\epsilon_{i}$ by the following theorem: